theintern/intern/README.md

 ## License

-Leadfoot is a Dojo Foundation project offered under the [New BSD](LICENSE) license.
+Leadfoot is a JS Foundation project offered under the [New BSD](LICENSE) license.

 © [SitePen, Inc.](http://sitepen.com) and its [contributors](https://github.com/theintern/leadfoot/graphs/contributors)